Blog

 Article Tags

-By WJR, Fri Dec 9 2022
+By William Jeffrey Rankin, Fri Dec 9 2022

 Download the EPUB version of this story, 10K

 It was dark, inside and out, as Denton let himself into the church.
 Lighting a lamp the vicar had left next to the door, he passed through the nave.
 His breath shone in the frigid air.
 Reaching the south transept, he examined the wall.
-A little pile of mortar, dust, and rock lay at its base.
+A pile of mortar, dust, and rock lay at its base.
 High above, near a corner, dark gaps were visible where the wall had crumbled away.

 Denton returned to his cart to retrieve his tools.
 The sky, pale and overcast, spoke of the dreary weather to come.
 Grateful to be inside for the day, Denton lifted his toolbox from the back of the cart.
 He made another trip as well to retrieve a scaffold.
 By nine, he had assembled it next to the affected portion of the wall.
-As he climbed to the top, dim light filtered through the colored glass in the eastern wall and the tall, narrow windows close by.
+As he climbed to the top, dim light filtered through the colored glass in the eastern wall and the tall window close by.

 "What on earth are you doing, Denton?" he said.